-Physical and psychological dependence develops very easily, only after a few weeks.
+Physical and psychological dependence develops very easily, after a few weeks only.
 Having in mind that sedative-psychotics cause very severe forms of withdrawal syndrome, the process of “getting the patient off the medication” is much more difficult.

 How to recognize addiction to sedative-psychotics?

-After addiction develops there are several typical symptoms of which only few may occur:
+After addiction develops there are several typical symptoms, of which only a few may occur:

 How to treat sedative-hypnotics addiction?

 Treatment of sedative-hypnotics addicts includes stopping the use through gradual reduction of dosage.
 The duration of this phase depends on the initial prescribed daily dosage.